 1969: Tim Buckley released his third studio album, Happy Sad.
 Produced by former Lovin’ Spoonful members Zal Yanovsky and his replacement Jerry Yester, the album marked the beginning of Buckley’s experimental period and saw him incorporate jazz elements into his music.

 1972: Harry Nilsson’s eighth studio album, Son of Schmilsson, was released.
 Featuring contributions from Nicky Hopkins, Klaus Voormann, Bobby Keys, Peter Frampton, Ringo Starr, and George Harrison, most of the recording sessions were extensively filmed, per Nilsson’s request.
 The plan was to use the footage in a documentary titled Did Somebody Drop His Mouse?, but the film was never released.
 The album was Nilsson’s last to enter the top 20 on the Billboard pop chart, reaching #12.

 1972: Chicago released their fourth studio album and first single-record LP, Chicago V.

 1974: “Tin Man,” the first single from America’s fourth studio LP, Holiday, was released.
 It rose to #4 on the pop chart in November, making it the band’s fourth single to reach the US top 10.

 1976: Rod Stewart went to #1 on the UK album chart with his seventh LP, A Night on the Town.
-His last in a string of five #1 albums, Stewart didn’t hit the top of the UK again until 2013 with Time.
+It became his last in a string of five #1 albums, and Stewart didn’t reach the top of the UK chart again until 2013 with Time.

-1982: Marshall Crenshaw’s only entry onto the Billboard chart, “Someday, Someway,” entered the Hot 100, where it peaked at #36 by the end of August.
+1982: Marshall Crenshaw’s only entry onto the Billboard Hot 100, “Someday, Someway,” entered chart, where it peaked at #36 by the end of August.

 2009: Robert Plant was honored as a Commander of the Order of the British Empire by Prince Charles at Buckingham Palace in England.